BoshTheNonDev/hello-bloody-world/README.md

 Dis scare peoples of things in doing same!
 SO, BoshTheNonDev say... how you say...
 "Get Stuffed To Learn Other Things Of Codeness".

 Yes, Bloody!
 "Get Stuffed To Learn Other Things Of Codeness!!".
+I am here now.